 - Duration: one way approx. 1-2 h

-Walk past Neidhäusl and then up towards Sonnberg, following the path according to the yellow signs towards Hochmoor.
-You will see breathtaking views of Mittersill, the mountains, and the landscape of Pinzgau.
+Hike past Neidhäusl and then up towards the Sonnberg, following the path according to the yellow signs towards the high moor (‘Hochmoor’).
+You will see breathtaking views of Mittersill, the mountains, and the Pinzgau scenery.

-On your way you will pass numerous farms, were you can purchase some of their homemade products (some of which are honey, sausages, bread, jam, and milk).
+On your way you will pass numerous farms where you can purchase homemade products (honey, sausages, bread, jam, milk, etc.).

-Some wonderful time later you will arrive at the famous moor Wasenmoos, where our national park rangers also offer guided tours.
+Several wonderful impressions later you will arrive at the famous high moor Wasenmoos, where our national park rangers also offer guided tours.
 You can customize your day with a stop at a nearby restaurant or inn.

-On the way back you can hike on foot towards Mittersill, by bus or, upon agreement, with our hotel shuttle.
+On the way back you can hike on foot towards Mittersill, take the bus, or upon agreement, use our hotel shuttle.